e-oj/Survey/README.md

   5)  There's no frontend for uploading questions yet so you'll have to get a litlle technical.
-Using Postman or any other api testing/request sending app of your choosing, send form-data in a POST request to webAdress:8180/api/questions.
+Using Postman or any other api testing/request sending app of your choosing, send form-data containing a key/value pair in a POST request to webAdress:8180/api/questions.
+It should look like:

-      If you're running locally that's:
+      url (If running locally):

-      url: localhost:8180/api/questions
+        localhost:8180/api/questions

       Key/value pair:
         question: Enter question here.
 (Note: the key must be "question")

   3)  Using a web browser, go to webAdress:8180/form (Note: the port number can be changed in config.js).
       If you're running locally, that would be: